lmas/thesis/thesis.typ

 #TODO("time and space complexities")

-@machining shows an example profile based on sensor data from a milling machine.
+@matlab shows an example profile based on sensor data from a milling machine.
 In this example it's harder to observe, by eyes only, the beginning of the anomalous pattern.
 More importantly, detection needs to be fast enough to stop the milling process